andrew-cruz/rshell/README.md

 ## Known bugs
 * Odd number of brackets for test command still doesn't work
-* When manually inputting our test cases, our program doesn't output extra lines
+* When manually inputting our test cases, our program doesn't output extra lines which is fine
 * But, when we use the shell test cases, our program outputs extra lines and no endl's are evident

 ### Rubric